nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Ui](images/Ui.png)

 1. The text box at the top of the window should be automatically selected.
 This is where you can type your text commands.
 Press <kbd>Enter</kbd> to execute them.\
-The feedback from each command's execution will be displayed below the text box, and the currently displayed list of contacts is at the bottom.
+The feedback from each command's execution will be displayed below the text box, with the currently displayed list of contacts below that.

 1. Refer to the [Features](#Features) section below to find out about the various commands.